The generalized Hierarchical Gaussian Filter: Appendix

 The update of the value parent node will look like the regular value coupling updates from previous chapters:

-This means that the input node needs to signal bottom-up to its mean parent: \begin{description} \item[Predicted precision:] $\hat{\pi}_{inp}^{(k)}$ \item[Prediction error:] $\delta_{inp}^{(k)}$. \end{description} Note that the connection between a continuous input node and its value parent always has a connection weight of $\alpha = 1$.\\
+This means that the input node needs to signal bottom-up to its mean parent: \begin{description} \item[Precision of the prediction:] $\hat{\pi}_u^{(k)}$ \item[Prediction error:] $\delta_u^{(k)}$. \end{description} The implicit assumption here is that the connection between a continuous input node and its value parent has a connection weight of $\alpha = 1$.
+Should a use case arise where this is inconvenient, it can easily be changed to be a variable parameter.